Maryland AG defends Child Victims Act in constitutional challenge by Catholic Archdiocese of Washington

 “Within its ability to set the time periods during which plaintiffs can file suit in court, the General Assembly has authority to revive causes of action that otherwise would be time-barred,” Luoma wrote.
 “This principle is well-established by federal courts and the courts of many other states and applies regardless of whether the provision effecting the bar is denominated a statute of limitations or a statute of repose.”

-A spokesperson for the Washington diocese could not immediately be reached for comment.
+A spokesperson for the Washington diocese could not be reached for comment.

 That Brown is going to bat for the child victims law hardly comes as a surprise.
 Last February, while lawmakers debated the legislation, he pledged to defend it in court.
 He doubled down on that position when survivors and advocates called on him to contest the constitutional challenge raised by the Washington archdiocese.